leec94/SY0-701-notes/README.md

 Data Governance
+- Data user:
 - Data processor: processes personal data for controllers and ensures implementation of security measures.
 They are tasked with handling personal data in accordance with the controller's directions and must secure the data as per the established standards.
+- Data custodian:
+- Data steward: Like data owners, implements a set of data quality guidelines and ensuring that they are being carried out on a day-to-day basis.
+Also owns day to day quality issues
 - Data controller: responsible for determining the purpose and means of data processing, including establishing data ownership and access control
 - Data owner: directly responsible for classifying data and defining access permissions.
 May also contribute to setting the strategic direction and policies for organizational data management too.
 - Governance board: sets the strategic direction and policies for organizational data management.
 - Security and compliance committees: assessing and managing risks related to data security and compliance

 Regulations
 - Payment Card Industry Data Security Standard (PCI DSS): an industry-mandated standard for the safe handling and storage of credit card information